Faculty & Staff

 Sister Esther Pagdato was born in the Philippines and has been teaching for 50 years.
 She celebrated her golden jubilee last year as a religious sister.
 Sister Esther graduated from the University of San Agustin, Iloilo City with a Bachelor of Science degree in Elementary Education with units in High School Education, and a degree in School Administration from the University of San Francisco.
 Sister had been missioned in Kenya for 5 years as a Religious Education Advisor, taught in San Francisco at three different schools for many years, and has experienced teaching on Kauai, Maui, and Honolulu.
 Her last teaching assignment was at St. John the Baptist Catholic School in Kalihi.
 Now, she is happy to be back at Saint Elizabeth School for the second time.

 Sr. Fatima Joy A. Pasquin, OP was born and raised in Iloilo, Philippines.
 She joined the congregation of the Dominican Sisters of the Most Holy Rosary in 2008.
 She made her final vows and became a Perpetually Professed member of the Congregation last year prior to her first journey to Hawaii.
 She went to Dominican College of Iloilo and graduated with a degree Bachelor of Science in Secondary Education.
 She also earned a Certificate in Early Childhood Education at West Visayas State University, Philippines.
 She taught preschool at Holy Rosary Early Learning Center in Guimaras.
 She was certified by the Hawaii State Department of Human Services as an Early Childhood as Teacher.
-She attended PACE program (Professional and Career Education for Early Childhood) offered by University of Hawaii and earned certificate of credits.
-Sr. Fatima started working here at St. Elizabeth last year as an assistant preschool teacher.
-This school year she is going to be our awesome first grade teacher.
-Sister Fatima loves to grow vegetables.
-She takes care of our vegetable garden box here at St. Elizabeth School.
+She attended the PACE program (Professional and Career Education for Early Childhood) offered by the University of Hawaii and earned a certificate of credits.
+Sr. Fatima started working here at St. Elizabeth last year as preschool assistant teacher.
+This school year she is going to be our awesome first-grade teacher.

 Gilda Angle was born and raised in the Philippines.
 She met her husband in the Philippines and married him in Hawaii.
 Mrs. Angle and her husband moved to California for a short stay as they both wanted to raise their children in Hawaii.
 Mrs. Angle gave birth to two handsome sons who are proud alumni of St. Elizabeth School.
 Before working at St. Elizabeth, she worked as a registered nurse at Straub & Pali Momi Hospitals.
 She has been employed at St. Elizabeth School for 20 years.
 Mrs. Angle says she loves the family atmosphere at SES and, being around the children and the awesome faculty & staff.
 Both she and her husband are active parishioners of St. Elizabeth Church.

 Briana Nagasawa was born and raised in Waipahu, Hawaii.
 Briana is a recent graduate from the University of Hawaii West Oahu and has received a Bachelor's degree in Education.
 She is an alumna of St. Elizabeth School class of 2011.
 While attending St.Elizabeth she excelled in all her classes which translated to Highschool and through College.
-This will be her first year working as a 4th grade teacher.
+This year is going to her 2nd year as 4th grade teacher.
 She is excited and grateful to have the opportunity to come back and teach at her alma mater.